-The average weather of The Bahamas is mild all year round with approx 22°C temperate with some exceptions.
-As a result there is no difficult time to visit this country because the weather is consistent.
-Also there is variation in rainfall and average daily temperatures on the basis of seasons.
-Rain showers here can be seen all year round.
-Their climate includes mild and warm winters while summers are wet and hot, with a large number of thunder storms.
+The average weather of the Bahamas is mild all year round with approx 22°C temperate with some exceptions.
+As a result there is no difficult time to visit Bahamas because the weather is consistent.
+There are variation in rainfall and daily temperatures depending on the seasons.
+Rain showers can be seen all year round in Bahamas.
+Its mild and warm during winters while summers are wet and hot.

-Spring: This season starts from March till the month of May.
+Spring: Spring season starts from March and lasts till May.

-Autumn: This is also known as hurricane season and starts from August till November.
+Autumn: Autumn is known as hurricane season and starts from August till November.

-Winter: Winter starts from mid December till mid April.
-This is also called as the dry seasons are there is very less rain showers in these months.
+Winter: Winter starts from mid-December till mid -April.
+It is also known as the dry seasons as there is very less rain during this period.

 For more information on the climate of Bahamas, please visit: tripsavvy.com

 Majority of speakers of these languages are bilingual and also can speak English.
-Other languages like French and sign language is used in this country.
+Other languages like French and sign language is used in the Bahamas.
 If you meet someone, just say Hello with a smile and the most common way of greeting is the handshake, with direct eye contact and a smile on face.

 For more information please visit: commisceo-global.com

 Driving in Bahamas is on the left side of the road just like the United States.
 Traffic congestion in the capital city is tiring.
 Always be attentive while driving on the road as cars pulling out in front of you from side streets is common.
 Most of the cars have come from the U.S. and that is why you drive on the left and the car will be left hand drive car.
 Seat belts are mandatory for both the passenger and the driver.
-To drive in this nation valid driver’s license and an International Driver’s Permit (IDP) is must even if you rent a car (U.S or UK citizens are exempted).
-The IDP is a United Nation’s important travel document.
+To drive in the Bahamas, valid driver’s license and an International Driver’s Permit (IDP) is a must.
 This is a valid form of identification that is valid anywhere around the Bahamas.
-This consists renting a car, booking a hotel, joining activities that require ID proof.
+With an IDP you can rent a car, book a hotel, joining activities that require ID proof.
 This is highly beneficial for non-English speakers.
 Driving on the streets in Nassau and family island settlements, or in any urban area, you have to maintain a speed of 40 kmph (25 mph) or below.
 Driving on the rural areas roads speed should not exceed than 50-70 kmph (30-45 mph).
 Roads are wider, less occupied and very simple than some other country’s road networks.
 But there are some exemptions like Nassau city.
-After becoming an adult you can get driving license in the Bahamas (minimum age is 18 years old).

 For more information visit: internationaldriversassociation.com